Fertility Treatments

 IVF

 In vitro fertilization literally means ‘fertilized in glass’.
 In IVF, eggs are removed from the ovary just before ovulation.
-The eggs and sperm are then placed together in a specialised laboratory environment.
+The eggs are then placed, together with sperm, in a specialised laboratory environment.

 When is IVF used?

 IVF was originally developed to treat blocked and damaged fallopian tubes.
-Now, IVF is used for a wide range of disorders including endometriosis and unexplained infertility.
+Now, IVF is used for a wide range of fertility issues including endometriosis and unexplained infertility.

 EmbryoGlue®